ccharz/laravel-openfoodfacts-reader/README.md

 # Laravel Openfoodfacts Reader

+## Introduction

-Read data from openfoodsfacts with a local driver and an api driver
+Get product data from openfoodsfacts with a local driver and an api driver.

+## Requirements

+Laravel Openfoodfacts Reader requires PHP 8.2+ and Laravel 10.

+If you use the local driver currently around 50 GB of disk space are required.

 ## Installation